Simulated Laser Cooling and Magneto-Optical Trapping of Group IV Atoms: Capture into Red-Detuned MOT

 To characterize the temperature and size of the MOT, we extend the trajectory of captured and trapped atoms by another $t = 50$ ms to allow MOT observables to reach equilibrium.
 Using these trajectories, we calculate the rms displacement $\sigma$ (which we denote the cloud size), velocity $v_\sigma$, and temperature $T = mv_\sigma^2 / k_B$, by averaging the position and velocity over the last 10 ms. The final size and temperature are averaged over ten such trajectories.
 For the capture MOT stage, we find $T \sim\!
 225\,\text{mK}$ and $\sigma \sim\!
 1.9\,\text{mm}$.
 For context, the Doppler temperature for this cooling transition in Sn is $T_D = 760\,\mu\text{K}$.
-We attribute the extremely hot and large size of the capture red MOT to the large natural linewidth and Type-II nature of the optical cycling transition.
-A typical in-MOT trajectory is shown in the SM~\cite{SupplementalMaterial}.
+We attribute the extremely hot temperature and large size of the capture red MOT to the large natural linewidth and Type-II nature of the optical cycling transition; a similarly hot MOT was observed in Ref.~\cite{TruppeAlFMOT}.
+A typical in-MOT trajectory is shown in Appendix \ref{sec:AppxMOTSimDetails}.

-We note the possibility of two-photon ionization (TPI) when using the $^3 P_1 \rightarrow {^3}P_0^o$ optical cycling transition in Sn.
+We note the possibility of two-photon ionization (TPI) when using the $^3\!P_1 \rightarrow {^3}\!P_0^\circ$ optical cycling transition in Sn.
 This would manifest as one-body loss of the form $dN/dt = -\alpha N$.
 The loss rate due to TPI, $\alpha$, is given by:

 where $\sigma$ is the TPI cross section, $P_\text{exc}$ is average population in the excited state, $I_\text{tot}$ is total laser intensity from all six passes, and $\omega$ is the angular frequency of the cycling transition.
 According to Ref.~\cite{saloman1992resonance}, Sn was calculated to have $\sigma \sim\!
 6\times 10^{-19}\,\text{cm}^2$ for this transition.
 Using the parameters in Table \ref{tab:RedMOT_parameters}, we find $\alpha \sim\!
 0.1\,\text{s}^{-1}$, leading to a lifetime $\tau \sim\!
 10$ s in the capture MOT.
 For applications where the cold atoms are subsequently loaded into a far-detuned optical trap, this lifetime is not a limiting factor.